 21-24 vacant

 Royal Knights and Ladies Companion (and the year of membership).
-Currently, are all working royal family members (Prince Andrew already stepped back from public life and most of his military honors and patronages were returned to the Queen but he remained a Royal Knight Companion of the Garter).
-They did not comprise the 24-membership of the Garter.
+Currently, all working royal family members (Prince Andrew already stepped back from public life and most of his military honors and patronages were returned to the Queen but he remained a Royal Knight Companion of the Garter) are Companions of the Garter.Â

 1. Prince Edward, the Duke of Kent (1985)